PSLmodels/Tax-Calculator/WORKFLOW.md

 4. In your favorite text editor, revise one or more existing files and save the changes.
-If you want to add a new file to the Tax-Calculator repository, create and save the new file in your editor and then do `git add NEWFNAME` (where you type in the name of your new file in place of `NEWFNAME`).
+If you want to add a new file to the Tax-Calculator repository, create and save the new file in your editor and then do `git add FNAME` (where you type in the name of your new file in place of `FNAME`).

 5. Next test your proposed source-code changes in two ways: for coding style and for substantive results.
-Read the documentation on [testing procedures](TESTING.md) for how to conduct the tests on your local computer.
+Read the documentation on [testing procedures](TESTING.md) for how to conduct these tests on your local computer.

 6. When you have successfully tested your changes, commit the changes